Top 10 Online Accounting software

 2017.
 Xero integrated with spending tracker Curve

-Accounting software provider Xero has partnered with Curve, fintech startup that lets you consolidate all your bank cards into a single card and track your spending.
-The goal is to remove much of the friction involved in filing expenses.
-The integration gives users an option to connect the Curve app to Xero so that spending on one's Curve card can be automatically added to the accounting software without the need to enter each expense manually.
+Accounting software provider Xero has joined forces with Curve, a fintech startup that enables users to consolidate multiple bank cards into a single card and easily monitor their spending.
+The objective of this collaboration is to simplify the process of expense filing by reducing unnecessary complexities.
+Through the integration, users now have the option to connect the Curve app to Xero, allowing expenditures made using the Curve card to be automatically synced with the accounting software, eliminating the need for manual entry of each expense.

 2017.
 Zoho Books gets document hub and receipt auto-scanning